PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ## How do I use them?
 Similarly to Bukkit plugins, you have to introduce a `paper-plugin.yml` file into your jar resources folder.
-This will not act as a drop in replacement for `plugin.yml`, as some things, as outlined in this guide, need to be declared differently.
+This will not act as a drop-in replacement for `plugin.yml`, as some things, as outlined in this guide, need to be declared differently.

-It should be noted you still have the ability to include both `paper-plugin.yml`and `plugin.yml` in the same jar.
+It should be noted you still have the ability to include both `paper-plugin.yml` and `plugin.yml` in the same jar.

 Here is an example configuration.
 ```yml